ArthurHovanesian/hangman/README.md

   -First attempt fix: pass as url params and then use window.location.pathname.
 Probably not the best option but ok for now?

 17. Bug: SHouldn't be allowed to submit empty name

+18. seprate out dataabse functions and server functinos

+19. Bug: upon losing, thousands of copies of current user and score are inserted into database -Has to do with componentDidUpdate calling the function to make a post request -temporary Fix: but condition in componentDidUpdate to check for prev vs curr gameover state